 Phanella: There is plenty of research that tells us sleep should be at the top of your balance agenda.
 And balance is a key facet of happiness at work.
 When we're well rested our hormones are more stable and brain function is in check feeding our resilience, lowering anxiety and generally boosting our happiness.

-You can read Alice and Phanella’s top 5 tips on getting more shut eye and an energised career on The Step Up Club Blog here
+Read Alice and Phanella’s top 5 tips on getting more shut eye on The Step Up Club Blog here